Expected Policy Gradients for Reinforcement Learning

 \subsection{Value Gradient Methods}

-\emph{Value gradient methods} \citep{fairbank2014value, fairbank2012value, heess2015learning} assume the same parameterisation of the policy as policy gradients, i.e., $\pi$ is parameterised by $\theta$, and maximise $J$ by recursively computing the gradient of the value function.
-In our notation, the policy gradient has the following connection with the value gradient of the initial state:
+\emph{Value gradient methods} \citep{fairbank2014value, fairbank2012value, heess2015learning} assume the same parametrization of the policy as policy gradients, i.e., $\pi$ is parameterized by $\theta$, and maximize $J$ by recursively computing the gradient of the value function.
+In our notation, the policy gradient has the following connection with the value gradient of the initial state

-Value gradient methods use a recursive equation that computes $\nabla V(s)$ using $\nabla V(s')$ where $s'$ is the successor state.
-In practice, this means that a trajectory is truncated and the computation goes backward from the last state all the way to $s_0$, where \eqref{eq-init-valgrad} is applied, so that the resulting estimate of $\nabla J$ can be used to update the policy.
-The recursive formulae for $\nabla V(s)$ are based on the differentiated Bellman equation:
+Value gradient methods use a recursive equation that computes $\nabla_\theta \Vv(s)$ using $\nabla_\theta \Vv(s)'$ where $s'$ is the successor state.
+In practice, this means that a trajectory is truncated and the computation goes backward from the last state all the way to $s_0$, where \eqref{eq-init-valgrad} is applied, so that the resulting estimate of $\nabla_\theta J$ can be used to update the policy.
+The recursive formulae for $\nabla_\theta \Vv(s)$ are based on the differentiated Bellman equation

 Different value gradient methods differ in the form of the recursive update for the value gradient obtained from \eqref{eq-rec-valgrad}.
-For example, \emph{stochastic value gradients} (SVG) introduce a reparameterisation both of $\pi$ and $p(s' \vert a,s )$:
+For example, \emph{stochastic value gradients} (SVG) introduce a reparameterization both of $\pi$ and $p(s' \vert a,s )$ i.e.

 Here, we denote the base noise distributions as $\mathcal{B}_1$ and $\mathcal{B}_2$, while $f$ and $h$ are deterministic functions.
 The function $f$ can be thought of as an MDP transition model.
-SVG rewrites \eqref{eq-rec-valgrad} using the reparameterisation as follows:
+SVG rewrites \eqref{eq-rec-valgrad} using this reparametrization, to obtain